ffmpeginteropx/FFmpegInteropX/README.md

 ## Installing ffmpeg build tools

 Now that you have the FFmpeg source code, you can follow the instructions on how to [build FFmpeg for WinRT](https://trac.ffmpeg.org/wiki/CompilationGuide/WinRT) apps. *Follow the setup instruction very carefully to avoid build issues!!
 Be very careful not to miss a single step.
 If you have problems building ffmpeg, go through these steps again, since chances are high that you missed some detail.*

+### Note
+In case you downloaded yasm 64-bit version you'll also need [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48145).
+This package is usually installed with VS 2017 but not with VS2019.
+In case it's missing yasm will ouput this error message while building ffmpeg:

+    C:/msys64/usr/bin/yasm.exe: error while loading shared libraries: MSVCR100.dll: cannot open shared object file: No such file or directory

 ## Building ffmpeg with Visual Studio 2017 / 2019